Madhu-vidya

 Madhu-vidya is described in the Brihadaranyaka Upanishad II.v.1-19, and in the Chandogya Upanishad III 1-5.
 Madhu-vidya or 'Honey-knowledge' is that of the supreme Bliss of the Self; it is an important Vedic teaching.
 This knowledge is meant to be communicated by the teacher to the disciple, by father to the son – who is worthy and inwardly ready.
 Indra taught Madhu-vidya to Rishi Dadhichi with a warning that it should not be communicated to anyone else.

 Vedic background

-In the Rig Veda, Soma, the Vedic symbol for deep spiritual truth, is addressed as Madhu, the nector or ambrosia, the drink of Immortality sought by both gods and men.
+In the Rig Veda, Soma, the Vedic symbol for deep spiritual truth, is addressed as Madhu, the nectar or ambrosia, the drink of Immortality sought by both gods and men.
 Rishi Vamadeva has described how the saving of the knowledge of Madhu or Soma Doctrine came to him through a hawk in a sudden flash in his darkest hour.